Rebecca Foon: Lost Voices

 Lost Voices is the result of multiple recording sessions led by Vid Cousins (Kid Koala, Amon Tobin, Colin Stetson) and was mixed/produced by Jace Lasek at Breakglass Studio in Montréal.
-The album features several tracks that make use of electric guitars alongside marimba, strings and percussion.
-Expanding from Dalmak’s core quartet, Esmerine expanded with bassist Jeremi Roy (who began touring with the group in 2013) as an official member.
+The album features several tracks that use electric guitars alongside marimba, strings and percussion.
+Expanding from Dalmak's core quartet, Esmerine expanded with bassist Jeremi Roy (who began touring with the group in 2013) as an official member.
 Lost Voices includes the appearance of GY!BE/Silver Mt.
-Zion violinist Sophie Trudeau as a featured guest.
+Zion violinist Sophie Trudeau as a guest.

 Everything Was Forever Until It Was No More

 The record won Junos for Best Instrumental Album of the Year as well as Recording Package of the Year in 2023.
+The album was dedicated to Foon's mother who had passed away of cancer while the band was recording the album.

 Other albums

-In 2004, Foon teamed up with Spencer Krug (Wolf Parade, Sunset Rubdown, and Moonface) and Rachel Levine (Cakelk) to form the string/piano/accordion-based trio Fifths of Seven, releasing its first album, Spry from Bitter Anise Folds, in 2005, which met with a positive reception.
+In 2004, Foon teamed up with Spencer Krug (Wolf Parade, Sunset Rubdown, and Moonface) and Rachel Levine (Cakelk) to form the string/piano/accordion-based trio Fifths of Seven, releasing its first album, Spry from Bitter Anise Folds, in 2005.
 2005 saw Foon contribute cello to a number of other albums as well.
 Among these were From Cells of Roughest Air by The Mile End Ladies String Auxiliary, with Sophie Trudeau (Godspeed You!
 Black Emperor, A Silver Mt.
 Zion) and Genevieve Heistek (HangedUp).

 Collaborations, guest appearances, and soundtracks

 She has had guest appearances on albums such as Just Another Ordinary Day by Patrick Watson in 2003; Do You Like Rock Music? by British Sea Power in 2011; North Star Deserter by Vic Chesnutt and Return to the Sea by Islands in 2007; and Hot Wax by Grant Hart in 2009.
 In 2011, she was involved with the film and music project National Parks Project by Last Gang Records.
-Foon has performed with musicians such as Tanya Tagaq, Patti Smith, Jesse Paris Smith, Tenzin Choegyal, Colin Stetson, Laurie Anderson, Lhasa De Sela, and Nick Cave and the Bad Seeds, and has composed for various film soundtracks, including Shannon Walsh's feature-length documentary H2Oil, with Ian Ilavsky, co-founder of Constellation Records.
+Foon has performed and recorded with musicians such as Tanya Tagaq, Patti Smith, Jesse Paris Smith, Flea, Warren Ellis, Tenzin Choegyal, Colin Stetson, Patrick Watson, Laurie Anderson, Lhasa De Sela, and Nick Cave and the Bad Seeds, and has composed for film soundtracks, including Shannon Walsh's feature-length documentary H2Oil, with Ian Ilavsky, co-founder of Constellation Records.
 The film is a documentary on the extraction of oil from tar sands in Alberta.
 Foon has also composed several soundtracks for the National Film Board of Canada and many museums and has been a touring member of Sam Green and Brent Green's Live Cinema, along with Brendan Canty, James Canty, and Kate Ryan.